Sinuses are air-filled cavities in your head. You have four sets of them called

-- deviated septum (when the wall of tissue that separates your nostrils is displaced to one side)
+- a deviated septum, which is when the wall of tissue that separates your nostrils is displaced to one side or the other

-- nasal polyps (noncancerous growths in the lining of your sinuses or nasal passages)
+- nasal polyps, which are noncancerous growths in the lining of your sinuses or nasal passages

-- enlarged adenoids (sections of tissue located behind your nasal cavity where your nose meets your throat)
+- enlarged adenoids, which are sections of tissue located behind your nasal cavity where your nose meets your throat

 - exposure to secondhand smoke